Information for Dispensers

 - Print the Data Requester Registration Form.

-- Fill out the form, sign it in the presence of a Notary Public, and then, mail the original to SAMHS at the address on the form.
+- Fill out the form, sign it and then, mail the original to SAMHS at the address on the form.

 If you have questions about the registration process, please call SAMHS as (207) 287-2595.